quarup/augmented-reality-rugs/README.md

 Next, we generate the USD models, which are necessary for the augmented reality on iOS.

+We need to convert each `.gltf` file into a corresponding `.usdz` in same directory.
+The next step depends on which tool you installed earlier.

+### Option 1 (preferred, Mac-only): Convert to USDZ using the Reality Converter

+If you installed Reality Converter (see instructions above), then launch it now and:

+1. Open all the `.gltf` files you generated
+2. Preview the 3D models to see what they look like
+3. Export to `.usdz` files in the same directory

+### Option 2: Convert to USDZ using the USD command line tool.

-To run the USD tools, you'll need to either:
+To run the USD command line tools, you'll need to either:

 1. Run the `USD.command` script under your USD (or USDPython) directory (see USD installation step above), or
 2. Set the corresponding python environment variables manually.